mitchdshawn/interest_rate_forecaster/technical_document.md

 ![10](images/10.png)

 As we usually see, the interest rates were steadily increasing leading up to the dot-com crash.
 In this model iteration, it experienced some confusion on the way down again.
-Later on in this technical document, we&#39;ll be reviewing how the model can be improved, and how this volitility can be reduced.
-Currently each month observation is treated as a unique and isolated occurence, the previous interest rates are not considered.
+Later on, in this technical document, we&#39;ll be reviewing how the model can be improved, and how this volatility can be reduced.
+Currently each month observation is treated as a unique and isolated occurrence, the previous interest rates are not considered.

 Part 4: Model Improvement